 Her next book, provisionally titled American Venom: What Snakes Tell Us about our Interconnected Hemisphere, proposes these venomous creatures as a natural fulcrum for investigating the movement of capital, bodies, and forms of knowledge in the Americas starting at the dawn of the 20th century.

-Carlos is an assistant professor in the department of history at the University of Nevada, Las Vegas.
+Carlos is an assistant professor in the Department of History at the University of Nevada, Las Vegas.

 He received his Ph.D. from the University of California, Riverside in Latin American history.